ASCorreia/lazy-escrow/README.md

 In the `init_escrow` function, we initialize the escrow account.
 In this case, as we are using the `LazyAccount`, we need to use the `load_mut` method to deserialize the account and set the data content.

 In the `transfer_token_a` function, we transfer tokens from the maker's associated token account to the vault account.
 In this case, for reading a individual data field in the escrow account, we use the `load_<field>` method of the `LazyAccount`.
+The lazy account allow us to not load the entire account, saving us some memory and compute units.

 ---